oracle/docker-images/OracleHTTPServer/README.md

 ## Building a sample Docker Image of a OHS Domain
 To try a sample of a OHS standalone image with a domain configured, follow the steps below:

 Make sure you have oracle/ohs:12.2.1-sa image built.
-If not go into dockerfiles and call:
+If not go into **dockerfiles/12.2.1** and call:

         $ sh buildDockerImage.sh -v 12.2.1

-Go to folder samples/1221-OHS-domain
+Go to folder **samples/1221-OHS-domain**

 Run the following command: